javierhonduco/blog/_posts/2016-12-20-fun-with-machine-learning-and-emojis.md

 ### Notes & links

+* Don't take this too seriously.
+I'm not a machine learning expert and probably you can do it in a more efficient, better, more awesome way!
+Feel free to tell me what could be improved :)
 * We would have loved trying other techniques such as CNN (Convolutional Neural Networks) as well as other classifiers, but we were too time constrained :sadpanda:.
 * Remember that having your class balanced is really important.
 We maybe noticed a bit late 😓.
 Too many "😂"s!
 * Many tweets have multiples emojis, however we just picked the first one for simplicity's sake.